Deadwood (game): Gameplay

 Once all the shots are finished on a scene, the scene "wraps".
 In the original game, all the "Scale" players earn $1 at this point, and a number of dice equal to the "budget" number are rolled to see what the "Featured" players get paid.
 Also, the player whose scene roll completes the shoot earns the "screen credit" for the scene; a full credit if they were "on the card", or a half credit if they were a "Scale" player.
 In addition, if a "Scale" player earns the credit, they "steal the scene", and all "featured" players "on the card" lose one level for being "upstaged".
 In Version 2.0, players earn credits for advancing the scene (1 credit plus the usual $1 for "Scale" players, 2 credits for "Featured").
 When the scene wraps, if there is at least one "Featured" player on the card, the "Scale" players earn a cash bonus equal to the rank of the role they are on (i.e. a Rank-2 role earns a $2 cash bonus) and the dice are rolled as above for "Featured" players.
 There is no penalty to "Featured" players if a "Scale" player completes the scene.
 Players must also surrender any "practice chips" earned for the scene (they do not carry over to other scenes).

 Players can use their credits and earnings to "upgrade" their status by moving to the Casting Office.
-There, players can turn in credits and/or moneyfor each level they wish to go up.
+There, players can turn in credits or money for each level they wish to go up.
 In the original game, players pay one screen credit and $2 per level for the new level they arrive at.
-(EXAMPLE: A Rank 3 player has 2 screen credits.
+(Example: A Rank 3 player has 2 screen credits.
 They can exchange 1 credit and $8 to rise to Rank 4, or both credits and $10 to reach Rank 5.)
 In Version 2.0, players can spend either earned cash OR screen credits to advance their rank.
 Said advancements are on a new sliding scale, where it takes fewer screen credits than dollars to advance, but players must pay the full amounts to advance regardless of their current rank.
-(EXAMPLE: It takes $18 or 15 Credits to advance to Rank 4, regardless of what lower rank you hold or what intervening ranks you may have purchased earlier.)
+(Example: It takes $18 or 15 Credits to advance to Rank 4, regardless of what lower rank you hold or what intervening ranks you may have purchased earlier.)